 - Please provide a packed lunch for full day sessions.
 Click here for ‘lunchbox ideas’ to help you with planning a healthy, well-balanced pack up.

 - We limit children’s lunch time to 45 minutes to maximise the time for fun and learning.
 Whilst we encourage children to eat their savoury item in their packed lunch first, we would never stop them eating anything else if they refused, because it’s important they’ve eaten something rather than nothing.
 Again, this also supports preparation for school where they have a short period of time to eat lunch, with no adult input to their food selections.

+Don't forget to check out our Help & Advice page for even more information.
 If you think of something that we haven't covered, just give us a call or send us an email by clicking here.